uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-development-1.md

 If all goes well, you've restarted Jekyll and the last line in the Terminal window is "Server running... press control-c to stop".

-Switch to your browser tab displaying the site, click on the "Modules" link, and you should now see the Best Recipe Ever workshop:
+Switch to your browser tab displaying the site, click on the "Modules" link, and you should now see the Best Recipe Ever module:

 <img src="./fig/recipe-2.png" width="100%">